Comprehensive Exam: Writing Studies Emphasis

 The second part, lasting three hours, is based on three reading lists approved by the three examining committee members.
 The lists must be approved at least four weeks prior to the examination; ideally, reading lists should be prepared by the candidate gradually and more or less continuously as courses are completed.
 These reading lists represent a range of critical approaches, methods, and applications that compose the field of Writing Studies.

 In devising the three lists in collaboration with the committee members, the student should observe the following recommendations, which are pending Graduate Faculty approval:

-1. All three lists should consist of whole works, substantial parts of whole works, or groups of works, and collectively total at least 25-30 texts from a diversity of authors and/or genres.
+- All three lists should consist of whole works, substantial parts of whole works, or groups of works, and collectively total at least 25-30 texts from a diverse group of authors and/or genres.

 Writing, Composition, and/or Language

 - Writing Pedagogy